DAY 5 – Friday Sep 18, 2020 (9.2 km)

 I walked over the road to Kvickly and purchased some lunch and a can of spray deodorant, so that I could take a “truckie shower” 😂.
 Then I walked over the road again to Rønne Lystbådehavn Nørrekås where I found a picnic table and I enjoyed a huge prawn and chilli sauce salad.
 After lunch I walked into town and found a bench in the sun to sit on in the town square.
 I had to kill a little time before my bus/boat departed in a couple of hours at 2:15 pm.

-My map and all my photos can be viewed below.
+All my photos can be viewed here.
 I used a GPX file from my Garmin BaseCamp program stored on my MacBook and uploaded it to All Trails.
 You can view it here.
-I also packed the Calazo tyvek map and referred to it underways.
+I also packed the Calazo tyvek map and referred to it on trail.
 A link to my YouTube video featuring the whole trail is below too.

 The Trail (120 km)